Balancingrock/Swiftfire/README.md

 This should build the project without errors.

-However... the project needs openSSL.
+We could stop here, but... the project needs openSSL.
 And while a compiled version of openSSL is provided with the project, you should not trust this.
 Make sure to download and install openSSL from the original sources at [openSSL.org](https://openssl.org)

 Directions for the installation of openSSL are in the subproject [SecureSockets](https://github.com/balancingrock/SecureSockets).
 Note that you cannot use an existing installation of openSSL due to some necessary glue code.